trubavuong/sweet-placeholder/doc/README.md

 ## Change app endpoint

-Currently, my library endpoint is `Placeholder`.
+Currently, my library endpoint is `NaughtyPlaceholder`.
 But if you want to use an other name, it's quite simple.

-Locate `sweet-placeholder.js` file, then replace line:
+Locate `naughty-placeholder.js` file, then replace line:

-    var APP_NAME = 'Placeholder';
+    var APP_NAME = 'NaughtyPlaceholder';

 by any name making you feel comfortable, such as `YourPlaceholder`: